pmazumder3927/nighthawk_rcs/README.md

-# Nighthawk RCS Topology Optimization
+# echo 1 on a budget

 In the 1970s, Lockheed’s Skunk Works solved a problem no one else could: how to make an aircraft invisible to radar.
 They used Soviet diffraction theory, handwritten equations, and a Cray supercomputer running primitive code called Echo 1.
 What they built was ugly, mathematically awkward, and decades ahead of its time.
 The result was the **F-117 Nighthawk**, the first operational stealth aircraft.